tony-albanese/ci-project-4/README.md

 + As a user, I can see the relevant information for a book entry in an organized, visually appealing format.
 + As a user, I can see a image for book based on genre so that it is visually easier to find books of the genre I am interested in.

-+ As a user, I can fliter posts by contributor so that I can better find content that is relevant to me.
++ As a user, I can filter posts by contributor so that I can better find content that is relevant to me.
 + As a user, I can filter posts by genre so that I can better find content that is relevant to me.
 + As a user, I can search for posts so that I can better find books to suit my interests.